Band of the Royal Regiment of New Zealand Artillery: World War Two

 From 1940, the band was under the baton of Lieut.
 H. Christensen.
 In January 1941, the Band was mobilised for war-time training and moved to Waiouru Military Camp.
 The Band spent three and a half months in camp, training each day and performing a daily Retreat ceremony.
 In addition to the daily routine, the Band performed at the changing of the guard and at Officers Mess.
 The Band members were to expected to become efficient as stretcher bearers and received lectures from the camp doctor on elementary first aid.
 At conclusion of camp the Band accompanied the 38th Battery on a motorised trek back to Auckland, terminating at Narrow Neck Military Camp.
 The Band marched up through Queen Street to disperse back into civilian life at the Rutland St. Drill Hall.
 The Band was once again fully mobilised in January 1942, and sent to Hopu Hopu Camp, near Ngaruawahia and attached to 1st Field Regiment, New Zealand Artillery under the command of Colonel L. P. Leary.
 Colonel Leary was determined that every man would be able to play an active part in the Regiment if called upon.
-Consequently, the bandsmen were required to do fun training, rifle practice, signaling courses and truck driving.
+Consequently, the bandsmen were required to do fun training, rifle practice, signalling courses and truck driving.
 After four months at Hopu Hopu the Regiment and Band moved to the field camp at Bombay Hills.
 This was the time of the Japanese invasion scare and it was announced that the Regiment was digging in to defend one of the approaches to Auckland.
 About this time Lieut.
 Christensen retired due to heart trouble.

 W.O.II F. B. Smyth took command, and a critical stage in the Band's history took place.
 Different batteries of the Regiment absorbed a certain number each of bandsmen with the result that the Band was in grave danger of losing its identity.
 With winter closing in, lack of suitable practice quarters and difficulties in getting together a whole band, it appeared that the hitherto unbroken service of the unit was about to be terminated.
 However, at this stage strong representation was made in the right quarters to such effect that the Band was retained by the Army as a separate unit.
 The Band was posted to the Northern Military School of Instruction at Narrow Neck Camp.
 This school as primarily maintained for the purpose of officer cadet training.
 Duties of the Band at Narrow Neck were mainly band work.
 A big event in the life of the Band took place with the arrival of US Troops in June 1942.
 The Band entertained troops arriving at the wharfs and was a forerunner of similar event thereafter: Playing troopships in to berth, leading troops from the wharves to the Auckland Railway station, playing at hospitals and the Red Cross vessel "Solace" which regularly called at Auckland.